arbor-sim/arbor/doc/concepts/interconnectivity.rst

 This will completely replace the old table, previous connections to be retained must be explicitly included in the updated callback.
 This can also be used to update connection weights and delays.
-Note, however, that there is currently no way to introduce new sites to the simulation.
+Note, however, that there is currently no way to introduce new sites to the simulation, nor any changes to the connected generators or gap junctions.

 .. _modelconnections: